goirijo/multishifter/docs/tutorials/i/index.md

 ```

 The resulting structure is a size 3 superstructure of the starting primitive structure, but has $$ab$$ vectors parallel to the individual graphene layers.
-The two figures below contrast the primitive cell with the sliced structure (scaling not consistent).
+The figure below contrasts the primitive cell with the sliced structure.

 | ![Primitive C cell inside sliced cell](./graphite_intersection.png){:width="70%"} |